PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 43. Provisional Remedies/Construction Lien Rights Preserved

 (Applicability.
-These rules apply to all ASP arbitrations (including those initiated prior to January 1, 2005), except that those parts of Rules 1, 2, and 15 that relate to the amount of filing fees and arbitrator compensation shall apply only to arbitrations filed after January 1, 2005.
-The primary purpose of applying these rules retroactively to arbitrations pending on January 1, 2005 is to allow parties to benefit from the changes created by Oregon's adoption of the Revised Uniform Arbitration Act (ORS 36.600 to 36.740), which became fully effective on September 1, 2004.
-The principal changes from ASP's Jan.
-1, 1996 rules relate to disclosures by arbitrators (Rule 11), summary disposition of claims (Rule 16), allowing discovery from a non-party (Rule 19), and the first increases in filing fees and arbitrator compensation since 1994.)
-The other changes are primarily non-substantive clarifications and refinements to ASP's 1996 Rules.
+These rules apply to all ASP arbitrations (including those initiated prior to January 1, 2019), except that those parts of Rule 15 that relate to the amount of arbitrator compensation shall apply only to arbitrations filed after January 1, 2019.
+This is the first increase in arbitrator compensation since 2014.)
+The other changes are non-substantive clarifications and refinements to ASP's prior (1/1/2014) Rules.
 ASP was established in 1985.)

 1. Claim Initiation Arising Out of a Predispute Agreement: If an agreement requires the resolution of any future dispute by arbitration, and if that agreement requires, permits, or the filing party proposes, that the arbitration shall be conducted under the rules of Arbitration Service of Portland ("ASP"), the following claim initiation procedures shall apply for a dispute arising thereafter: